stephenplusplus/grunt-wiredep/readme.md

 `grunt-bower-install` is a Grunt plug-in, which finds your components and injects them directly into the HTML file you specify.

-Whether you're already using Bower and Grunt, or new to both, `grunt-bower-install` will be easy to plug in, as you can see in the steps below.
+Whether you're already using Bower and Grunt, or new to both, `grunt-bower-install` will be easy to plug in, as you will see in the steps below.

 _**do note**: Bower is still a young little birdy, so things are changing rapidly.
 Authors of Bower components must follow certain conventions and best practices in order for this plug-in to be as accurate as possible.
 It's not a perfect world out there, so needless to say, some Bower components may not work as well as others._

 ## Getting Started

+*If you are new to Grunt, you will find a lot of answers to your questions in their [getting started guide](http://gruntjs.com/getting-started).

-Install the module:
+To install the module:
 ```
 npm install grunt-bower-install --save-dev
 ```